A year ago, Biden kicked off his campaign with pizza and handshakes. Now, it’s all Zoom calls and appearances from his basement.

 Sens.
 Kamala D. Harris (D-Calif.) and Amy Klobuchar (D-Minn.), along with former congressman Beto O’Rourke of Texas, also posted supportive #SoulSaturday messages for Biden.

 Some dynamics do not shift so quickly.
-Though Sanders has endorsed Biden, he did not take to Twitter to wish the Biden campaign happy birthday, at least as of Saturday evening.
-His spokesman could not be reached immediately to determine if he’d participated in any other way.
+Though Sanders has endorsed Biden, he did not take to Twitter to celebrate the anniversary until Saturday evening, after a Washington Post reporter asked about the omission.

 Biden’s allies say the biggest difference between now and a year ago is the importance of the election.